textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

    ![Right-click MainForm.resx, go to Properties, then check the box next to Unblock](media/unblock-file.png 'Unblock file')

    - Close and reopen Visual Studio.
-You should now be able to successfully build.
+You should now be able to build successfully.

 2. Run the Smart Meter Simulator, by selecting the green Start button on the Visual Studio toolbar.